top of page

 • The dog will be fully evaluated so we know the dogs personality and what type of family it would fit in with the best.

-• We will ensure the dog is up to date on all medical needs prior to being placed.
+• We will ensure the dog is kept up to date on all medical needs prior to being placed.

 • We will place pictures and a description of the dog and it's needs on the website.